smiao-icims/test-pilot/docs/icims-ats-demo-simple.md

 ### Phase 3: Session Termination

 ```
-Complete the test suite with proper logout:
+Complete the test suite with proper logout without manual intervention:

 1. **Logout Process**:
    - From any authenticated page, locate "Logged in as Automated Testing" button in header